-- (c) At least 18 years of age - (d) Fingerprinted for local, state and national fingerprint check - (e) Good moral character as determined by a thorough background investigation (11 CCR 1953) - (f) High school graduate, passed the GED or other high school equivalency test or obtained a two-year, four-year or advanced degree from an accredited or approved institution - (g) Free from any physical, emotional, or mental condition which might adversely affect the exercise of police powers (11 CCR 1954; 11 CCR 1955) - (h) Candidates must also satisfy the POST selection requirements, including (11 CCR 1950 et seq.): - 1.
-Reading and writing ability assessment (11 CCR 1951) - 2.
-Oral interview to determine suitability for law enforcement service (11 CCR 1952)
+- (c) At least 18 years of age - (d) Fingerprinted for local, state, and national fingerprint check - (e) Good moral character as determined by a thorough background investigation (11 CCR 1953) - (f) High school graduate, passed the GED or other high school equivalency test, or obtained a two-year, four-year, or advanced degree from an accredited or approved institution - (g) Free from any physical, emotional, or mental condition, including bias against race or ethnicity, gender, nationality, religion, disability, or sexual orientation which might adversely affect the exercise of police powers (11 CCR 1954; 11 CCR 1955) - (h) Candidates must also satisfy the POST selection requirements, including (11 CCR 1950 et seq.): - 1.
+Reading and writing ability assessment (11 CCR 1951) - Oral interview to determine suitability for law enforcement service (11 CCR 1952)

-In addition to the above minimum POST required standards, candidates may be subjected to additional standards established by the Department (Penal Code § 13510(d)).
+In addition to the above minimum POST required standards, candidates may be subjected to additional standards established by the [Department/Office] (Penal Code § 13510(d)).